Free-Nations-Region/NationStatesAPIBot/README.md

 # NationStatesAPIBot
-A Bot for performing API Actions on NationStates (in future mainly via discord)
+A Bot for performing API Actions on NationStates and to provide other features via DiscordAPI.
+It can be controlled via discord.

-I wrote this bot to support the [region](https://www.nationstates.net/region=the_free_nations_region "The Free Nations Region") where i am currently member of.
+I wrote this bot for the discord server of the [region](https://www.nationstates.net/region=the_free_nations_region "The Free Nations Region") where i am currently member of.

-It's purpose is mainly sending of Recruitment Telegrams.
+It can send automatically recruitment telegrams via the NationStates API.

+It is intended to provide:
+  - some statistics from NationStates API to discord users (To-Do)
+  - verification of nation ownership via the NationStates API (To-Do)
+  - backup functionality of discord channel chat logs.
+(To-Do)
+  - basic moderation functionality for authorized users (To-Do)

 It will be extended as needed.

-It can be probably used for general purpose as well.
+It can probably be used for general purpose as well.

 Feel free to contribute!

-# Usage - Commandline Reference
+# Configuration - v2.0+

-Available Commands in version v1.0:
-/help, ? - Shows this help.
-/exit, /quit - Terminates this program.
-/new - Fetches all new nations and prints them out.
-/region <region> - Fetches all nations from specific region and prints them out.
-/new-in-region <region> - Fetches all nations from specific region and matches them with nations of that region fetched before.
-/recruit - Start recruiting process.
-Enter again to stop recruiting.
-Dry Run per default.
-Disable Dry Run to go productive.
-/dryrun - Switches Dry Run Mode.
-No API Calls are performed as long Dry Run Mode is enabled.
-/loglevel <Loglevel> - Changes Loglevel to either DEBUG, INFO, WARN or ERROR.
+The order of the lines is irrelevant.
+Write them into a file named "keys.config" in your execution directory.
+Required:

+`clientKey=<your nation states clientKey>`
+`telegramId=<your nation states recruitment telegramId>`
+`secretKey=<your nation states telegram secretKey>`
+`contact=<your nation states nation or an email address or something like that>`
+`dbConnection=<your mysql database connection string>`
+`botLoginToken=<your discord bot login token>`
+`botAdminUser=<discord user id how is main admin on this bot>`

+Optional:
+`logLevel=<logLevel 0-5 0 = Critical - 5 = Debug>`
+See Discord.Net.Core LogSeverity for details

+Be sure to have at least dbConnection configured when you run `dotnet ef database update`

 # Roadmap

 Next features:
+- migrate earlier file writes to database with EntityFrameworkCore

 - check if recipient would receive telegram if not skip to next pending recipient by calling: https://www.nationstates.net/cgi-bin/api.cgi?nation=%nationName%&q=tgcanrecruit&from=%regionName%

-- Rebuilding Bot to DiscordBot using Discord.Net to control it mainly via discord.

-- Maybe writing required data to SQLite Database instead of direct file system write.

 - BasicStats, ExtendedStats, CustomStats about nations and regions